Sim Ah Cheoh: Early life

 Sim Ah Cheoh was born in Singapore in 1948.
-While it is not known if she has any siblings, she has an overall tragic life which was riddled with poverty, suffering and a lack of love.
+While it is not known if she has any siblings, she had an overall tragic life which was riddled with poverty, suffering and a lack of love.

 Sim's mother died at the age of three, and she was living under the care of her grandparents and other relatives until the age of ten.
 Later, Sim went to live with her father, who has remarried, but she was unloved and neglected by her stepmother while living with her father.
 After five years of living with her father, Sim became independent.
 Due to extreme poverty, Sim was only educated till primary three in a Chinese-educated school, and she also worked as a servant, and took up part time jobs at 13 years old.

-Sim remained unmarried in her adulthood, but she have two lovers who were married men, and bore a son from each of these two affairs.
+Sim remained unmarried in her adulthood, but she had two lovers who were married men, and bore a son from each of these two affairs.
 The elder son was born in 1975 while the younger son was born in 1979.
 Her eldest son's birth father abandoned her when Sim was four months pregnant in 1975, while her second son's father remained living with his own family (but he did still provide the child living expenses), leaving Sim alone having to raise her sons under extreme poverty.
-Sim later have one boyfriend Lim Eng Kee, who remained so as of the time she was caught trafficking drugs.
+Sim later had one boyfriend Lim Eng Kee, who remained so around the time she was caught trafficking drugs.

 After Sim gave birth to her eldest son, she went to work as a bar hostess and then later became an illegal bookie, but her latter business failed, and she owed around $50,000 to loan sharks, which sent her to further financial trouble.